apache/httpd-site/content/ABOUT_APACHE.md

 # Development  {#Development}

-There is a core group of contributors, formed initially of the project founders, and augmented from time to time by other outstanding contributors.
+There is a core group of contributors, initially comprising the project founders, and augmented from time to time by other outstanding contributors.
 There are 'committers', who are granted access to the source code control repositories to help maintain the project or docs, and the